ahillelt/github_batch_delete/README.md

 ### 2. **Automated Usage**

-If you prefer to automate the entire process (generate the list and delete the repositories), you can use the `auto-delete.sh` script, which combines `pull.sh` and `delete-repositories-from-list.sh`.
+If you prefer to automate the entire process (generate the list and delete the repositories), you can use the `auto-delete.sh` script, which combines `pull-repositories.sh` and `delete-repositories-from-list.sh`.

 #### `auto-delete.sh` — Automatically Generate and Delete Repositories